It Takes Two to Moulin Rouge: Toulouse Lautrec and Jane Avril at the Courtauld

 The critic Arsene Alexandre really summed up the relationship of Lautrec and Avril which went beyond the normal artist and muse paradigm.
 "Painter and model, together have created a true art of our time, one through movement and one through representation."
 Toulouse hailed from one of the oldest noble families while Avril was a daughter of a courtesan, so there was a big gap in economic stature.
 But their symbiotic relationship was not a product of their genealogy but of their unfortunate disabilities.

-Lautrec was born short due to a genetic disorder while Jane Avril entered the Salpêtrière hospital to be treated for a nervous disorder called St Vitus Dance which rendered her in jerky and frenzied movements.
-Their abnormalities have served useful in Montmarte, specifically the Moulin Rouge which embraced a world of eccentricities and freakiness.
+Lautrec was born shortly after due to a genetic disorder while Jane Avril entered the Salpêtrière hospital to be treated for a nervous disorder called St Vitus Dance which rendered her in jerky and frenzied movements.
+Their abnormalities have served useful as in Montmarte, specifically the Moulin Rouge which embraced a world of eccentricities and freakiness.
 Toulouse created paintings and posters that depicted a decadent age where dancers, clowns and prostitutes were the protagonists.
-He was the master of ceremonies and Montmarte was the center of his universe.
-The stick-thin Avril, in contrast, has discovered her talent in dance and became a fixture in the groups of both the bohemian and the elite.
+He was the master of ceremonies and Montmarte was the centre of his universe.
+The stick-thin Avril, in contrast, has discovered her talent in dance and become a fixture in the groups of both the bohemian and the elite.

-They struck a partnership and also a friendship until Toulouse´s death.
-A photograph of Toulouse below shows him wearing Avril´s boa and hat and there were numerous accounts of Avril coming to the house of Toulouse for dinner before modeling.
+They struck a partnership and also a friendship until Toulouse's death.
+A photograph of Toulouse below shows him wearing Avril's boa and hat and there were numerous accounts of Avril coming to the house of Toulouse for dinner before modelling.
 Toulouse not only portrayed Avril in his advertising posters but also depicted her in paintings.
-Surprisingly, the exuberant posters he creatd of Avril highly contrasted to the private paintings where he depicted Avril as a sad and melancholic persona.
+Surprisingly, the exuberant posters he created of Avril highly contrasted with the private paintings where he depicted Avril as a sad and melancholic persona.

 Were they both living dual lives?
-Toulouse´s public exuberant persona was very different to the man who has been privately battling alcoholism.
-In Avril´s case, though only 24 years of age, Toulouse has rendered her long sad face much older, painting her with a gaze of both defeat and frustration, as if contemplating that even the eccentric-embracing Can Can attitude of Montmarte has no place for broken souls like hers.
-Toulouse on the otherhand, has been gorged by this world of absinthe and outsiders, dying at age 36 by alcoholism and syphilis.
-Avril later on succumbed to obscurity until her death at age 77.
+Toulouse's public exuberant persona was very different to the man who has been privately battling alcoholism.
+In Avril's case, though only 24 years of age, Toulouse has rendered her long sad face much older, painting her with a gaze of both defeat and frustration, as if contemplating that even the eccentric-embracing Can-Can attitude of Montmarte has no place for broken souls like hers.
+Toulouse on the other hand has been gorged by this world of absinthe and outsiders, dying at age 36 of alcoholism and syphilis.
+Avril, later on, succumbed to obscurity until her death at age 77.

-With sketches, lithographs and memorabilia, this exhibit brings light to the uncanny relationship of the artist and his muse and the decadent age that consumed them.
+With sketches, lithographs and memorabilia, this exhibit bring light to the uncanny relationship between the artist and his muse and the decadent age that consumed them.

 - Toulouse-Lautrec and Jane Avril, Courtauld Gallery, London, review by the Telegraph